jslater89/shooting-sports-analyst/README-Elo.md

 for placing first in a rating event; probability of win approaches 100% as the rating gap increases but never quite gets there.
 Expected percentage, on the other hand, can (and does) rise above what a shooter is able to obtain.

+### Predictions
+Only the Elo rating engine supports predictions at present.

+The engine generates predictions using a Monte Carlo simulation.
+Following the Elo assumption that player performances follow a Gumbel distribution, the engine generates 1000 'true ratings' for each player, using the engine rating as mu and a scaled, reduced dynamic range rating error as beta.
+These parameters were hand-tuned.

+Each player's win probability is calculated for each possible true rating, and these probabilities become the prediction.
+Predictions are converted to percentages by assuming that the predicted winner's 5th octile probability is 100%, and that zero win probability corresponds to a 25% finish.
+Again, these parameters were hand-tuned.